SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/restart.md

 Deploy _restart-simple.lua_ like [Hello world example](./#hello-world-example).
 Then run your agent.

 Now go to your Cumulocity IoT tenant, execute a restart operation as shown in the image below.
-Afterwards, you should see the message printed in the log file and the operation status set to SUCCESSFUL in your control tab.
+Afterwards, you should see the message printed in the log file and the operation state set to SUCCESSFUL in your control tab.
 ![restarted-device](/images/device-sdk/restarted-device.png)